 What Is an Embargo in Spain?

 Here in Spain, an Embargo doesn’t only apply to countries.
-Your personal assets or your bank account, can also be Embargoed, which seems somewhat alien to anyone not familiar with life here.
+Your personal assets or your bank account can also be Embargoed, which seems somewhat alien to anyone not familiar with life here.

-An Embargo in Spain is when your bank account is frozen and/or money is taken from it without your permission in order to pay an unpaid debt.
+An Embargo in Spain is when your bank account is frozen and/or money is taken from it without your permission to pay an unpaid debt.
 If the bank account has insufficient funds to pay the debt, a person's personal assets may also form part of the embargo.

-Who Is Able to Enforce an Embargo?
+Who Can Enforce an Embargo?

 Fortunately, an embargo on your bank account or a person's assets can only be initiated by a judicial authority via court order or from a government department.
 It cannot be done by an individual unless they have brought a lawsuit against the debtor to court.
 The court would then decide whether an embargo can be made.

 Many embargoes are a result of unpaid taxes and fines.
-For example if someone hasn’t paid income tax owed, IBI tax (Council tax), car transfer tax, if they have defaulted on a loan, or missed mortgage payments or community fees.
+For example, if someone hasn’t paid income tax owed, IBI tax (Council tax), car transfer tax, if they have defaulted on a loan, or missed mortgage payments or community fees.

 It is important to note that the tax authorities and other government departments will not need to apply for an embargo of your account via the courts.
 They have the power to do this directly as long as they act within the law.